 When will the next Xbox release?

-Sams has also reported that Microsoft is aiming for a 2020 launch, but also wrote that plans are still subject to change this far out.
+Thurott's Brad Sams has reported that Microsoft is aiming for a 2020 launch, but also wrote that plans are still subject to change this far out.

 In a July blog post, Microsoft teased that it will be showing "all-new Xbox hardware" at Gamescom 2018 on August 21.
 This could simply mean that we'll see new peripherals or a limited-edition Xbox One, but it's possible that the company may shed more light on what the next generation of Xbox could look like.